cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/9-ibc-app-leaderboard.md

   // return error if player address is empty if p.PlayerInfo.Index == "" {
-      return errors.New("Player address cannot be empty") }
+      return errors.New("player address cannot be empty") }

     return nil